alexarice/lin_inf/README.md

 ```

 ## Documentation
-Full documentation for the library can be found [here](https://alexarice.github.io/lin_inf/lin_inf/index.html) (best viewed by downloading the repository and opening the file in a browser).
+Full documentation for the library can be found [here](https://alexarice.github.io/lin_inf/lin_inf/index.html).